blendinteractive/Blend.Datastore/README.md

 ### Querying and Executing SQL

 The first thing you'll do is implement `AbstractDatastore`.
 This just requires a constructor to pass through the connection and transaction.
-Then you'll add your own methods to execute queries using the provided connection and transaction. `Blend.Datastore` does not require any particular SQL frameworks, but it works well with something like Dapper.
+Then you'll add your own methods to execute queries using the provided connection and transaction. `BlendInteractive.Datastore` does not require any particular SQL frameworks, but it works well with something like Dapper.

 The methods you provide can be synchronous or asynchronous.